 Discussion

-In this study, we, for the first time, adapt and apply methods for global profiling of chromatin accessibility and ssDNA in the euryarchaeote Haloferax volcanii.
-The characterization of the euryarchaeal chromatin landscape revealed several convergent and divergent with respect to those of core eukaryotes properties.
+In this study, we adapted and applied methods for global profiling of chromatin accessibility and ssDNA in the euryarchaeote Haloferax volcanii, revealing the chromatin architecture of archaeal nucleosomal chromatin.
+The characterization of this euryarchaeal chromatin landscape revealed several convergent and divergent with respect to those of core eukaryotes properties.

 Figure 6: Chromatin accessibility does not correlate with transcriptional activity in H. volcanii.
 (AC) Differential chromatin accessibility between different conditions.
 (D-F) Differential KAS-seq levels between different conditions.
 (G-H) Lack of correlation between KAS and ATAC signals in exponential and stationary conditions (I) Lack of correlation between changes in chromatin accessibility and changes in transcriptional activity.

 The H. volcanii genome displays a chromatin organization very similar to that of eukaryotes with compact genomes such as budding yeast – accessibility peaks are almost exclusively found very close to promoters.
 Absolute accessibility/protection levels are similar, perhaps slightly lower than those in budding yeast, with a baseline protection level of 85-90%.

+.
+On the other hand, we do not observe the strongly positioned nucleosomes typical to eukaryotes in Haloferax, but a more heterogeneous picture consistent with the previously reported dynamic association of archaeasomes with DNA.

 Unlike what has been reported about bacteria and archaea without nucleosomes, the H. volcanii genome does not exhibit large-scale domains of diminished and elevated accessibility, which property can now tentatively be associated with the absence of nucleosomes in prokaryotes.